COVID-19: No lockdown but stricter curbs in Maha from Apr 14 | Health

 Though roadside eateries are allowed to operate, buyers can not consume food on the street and only take away will be available, said Thackeray.

-He announced a package of Rs 5,476 crore for the poor whose earnings will be impacted.
+He announced a financial package of Rs 5,476 crore for the poor whose earnings will be impacted.

 He said, The Shiv Bhojan service of offering a meal at Rs 5 will be offered for free during the period.
 The state daily feeds around two lakh people.
 They will now get the food for free.'' ''Similarly, under the Food Security Act the registered beneficiaries will get three kg of wheat and two kg of rice for free.
 The period of this free food grain is for one month.